twitter/twitter-cldr-rb/README.md

 collator.get_sort_key("Älg")             # [39, 61, 51, 1, 134, 157, 6, 1, 143, 7]
 ```

+**Note**: The collation algorithm in TwitterCLDR isn't quite complete.
+Here's what we still have to do:

+1. Backwards accent sorting for French.
+2. Uppercase-first sorting for languages like Danish.

+**Note**: The TwitterCLDR collator does not currently pass all the collation tests provided by Unicode, but for some strange reasons.
+See the [summary](https://gist.github.com/f4ee3bd280a2257c5641) of these discrepancies if you're curious.

 ## About Twitter-specific Locales

 Twitter tries to always use BCP-47 language codes.
 Data from the CLDR doesn't always match those codes however, so TwitterCLDR provides a `convert_locale` method to convert between the two.
 All functionality throughout the entire gem defers to `convert_locale` before retrieving CLDR data.  `convert_locale` supports Twitter-supported BCP-47 language codes as well as CLDR locale codes, so you don't have to guess which one to use.
 Here are a few examples: